aduh95/web_logger/README.md

 interface?

 - Remote access (although it works perfectly locally)
-- UI customization (if you are confortable with CSS)
+- UI customization (if you are comfortable with CSS)

 This application was built to run smoothly on a Raspberry Pi, however it has been designed on a platform agnostic way.